timtermtube/WebGocket/README.md

-# IMPORTANT!
+# NOTICE
-It's in process!
+It is outdated project.

 # WebGocket
 "WebGocket" is the simplest websocket server in Golang.
 It is revolution, and new inspiration of websocket.